dbsafe/http-server-sim/README.md

 | encoding | Defines an encoding to apply to the content.
 Default: `None`.
 Supported values: `GZip`
 ||

-Example of a response defining a message with status code 400.
+Example of a response defining a message with `Status Code` 400.

 ```json
 "response": {